Charelk2/Flinkdink2/README.md

 npm run dev
 ```

+UI components use the `prop-types` package for runtime prop validation, so make sure this dependency is installed.

 This launches a hot-reloading dev server so you can iterate quickly.

 Tailwind CSS is processed with `@tailwindcss/postcss`.
 If you see a build error